 With the word “constrictor” in its name, you know these snakes mean business.
 They are some of the strongest snakes in the world and are significantly larger than kingsnakes.
 Kingsnakes may pick fights with larger snakes, but they can’t mess with a full-grown boa constrictor.
 Boa constrictors are thick-bodied snakes with an average weight of 20-30 pounds, but some reportedly get to be 100 pounds.
 They are an average of 8-10 feet, with some reaching 12 feet or more.
 The longest boa constrictor ever caught was an 18-footer!
 Boas can wrap their strong bodies around small mammals like squirrels, opossums, and rabbits.
 A large rabbit dinner can be enough food for a month as the snake slowly digests the whole rabbit over time, regurgitating some of the bones and fur.

 Bigger than a boa, the Burmese python can grow to 200 pounds!
 They are huge a thick-bodied snake that is 18-20 feet long, with some being longer.
 They are native to Asia, India, China, and Vietnam, but they have also been introduced to the southern tip of Florida, and several breeding populations live there… causing trouble.
 These strong snakes can take down even larger prey and have wiped out the rabbit population in the Everglades, as well as killing almost all of the raccoons, opossums, and bobcats.
 An adult bobcat can get to be 40 pounds, and Burmese pythons are strong enough to kill them!

 The Green Anaconda is the largest snake in the world!
 It is just a tad bigger than the Python and is certainly one of the strongest snakes.
 Green Anacondas can get to be 20-30 feet long and weigh as much as 550 pounds!
 Amazing!
-They are not native to the United States but live in Central America.
+They are not native to the United States but live in South America.
 They are olive green in color with black splotches all over.
 The largest and maybe strongest anaconda ever was a 33-foot-long, 850 pound that surprised a construction crew in Brazil.

 8. African Rock Python